Instruction & rule draft check

 Client

-Paste a SKILL.md-style file or .mdc rule draft to see frontmatter keys, ## section count, and length hints.
+Paste a Markdown instruction file or project rule document to see frontmatter keys, ## section count, and length hints.
 Use with the prompt checklist when tuning instructions inside the body.

 What we look for

-Skills often expose name and description in YAML frontmatter; rules often add globs or alwaysApply.
-The body should usually include ## sections so agents and humans can scan quickly.
-Very long files are flagged for splitting—consistent with keeping repository skills maintainable.
+Many files use name and description in YAML frontmatter.
+Rule-style drafts sometimes add globs (path patterns) or scope flags.
+The body should usually include ## sections so readers can scan quickly.
+Very long files are flagged so you can split or link out instead of pasting an entire policy in one place.

 Draft file